Finistere/antidote/docs/tutorial.rst

 ===============

-Let's start with the basics and define a simple class that can be injected, an :py:func:`.service`:
+Let's start with the basics and define a simple class that can be injected, an :py:func:`.injectable`:

 .. testcode:: tutorial_overview

-    from antidote import inject, service
+    from antidote import inject, injectable

-    @service
+    @injectable
     class Database:
         ...